 Appeals with respect to timings must be made to the Race Committee immediately after publication of results.

 Medals will be presented and may be collected from the Entries desk immediately after the results have been published.
-The medals for selected crews may be held for a formal presentation.

 BE SAFE AND HAVE AN ENJOYABLE AND SUCCESSFUL EVENT